fpereiro/teishi/readme.md

 `teishi.c` (short for `teishi.copy`) takes a complex input (either an array or an object) and returns a copy.
 Also, if there are circular references in that input, it will replace them with the string `'[Circular Reference]'`.

 This function is useful when you want to pass an array or object to a function that will modify it *and* you want the array or object in question to remain modified outside of the scope of that function. [javascript passes objects and arrays by reference](http://stackoverflow.com/questions/13104494/does-javascript-pass-by-reference/13104500#13104500), so in this case you need to copy the array or object to avoid side effects.

+### teishi.time

+A very simple function that returns the current date in milliseconds.

 ### teishi.l